metomi/rose/sphinx/tutorial/rose/applications.rst

    #. **Move environment variables defined in the** ``flow.cylc`` **file.**

-      In the ``[runtime][forecast][environment]`` section of the ``flow.cylc`` file in the weather-forecasting workflow we set a few environment variables:
+      In the ``[runtime][forecast][environment]`` section of the ``flow.cylc`` file in the :ref:`Cylc tutorials <tutorial-cylc-runtime-forecasting-workflow>`
+      we had set a few environment variables:

       * ``WIND_FILE_TEMPLATE``
       * ``WIND_CYCLES``